johnjkenny/gcp_iac/README.md

 ## Prerequisites
 - GCP project access with Compute Engine API enabled
-- Firewall tag `ssh` for SSH access (port 22) allowing 0.0.0/0 access (or your public IP address for higher security)
+- Firewall tag `ssh` for SSH access (port 22) allowing 0.0.0/0 access (or your public IP address)
-- Firewall tag `web` for HTTP access (port 80) allowing 0.0.0/0 access (or your public IP address for higher security)
+- Firewall tag `web` for HTTP access (port 80) allowing 0.0.0/0 access (or your public IP address)
 - Service account with `Compute Admin` role assigned
 - Service account key downloaded in JSON format.
 - Python3.12 (only tested with 3.12, but prior versions might work)
+- Test used `rocky9.5` for host and client OS

 ## Limitations